-If there is one message to take from write drunk edit sober, it is that the two are very separate processes so you should never try to mix them.
+If there is one message to take from, write drunk edit sober, it is this.
+The two are very separate processes, so you should never try to mix them.

-You simply cannot be sober and drunk at the same time, now can you?
+You cannot be sober and drunk at the same time.

-As an expression or even a figure of speech, this phrase has become a popularised modern-day writer’s favourite.
+As an expression or even a figure of speech, this phrase has become a popular modern-day writer’s favorite.

 But I certainly don’t agree that there is a valid reason to believe that it has anything to do with the romantic and misplaced belief that excessive alcohol consumption and writing go hand in hand.

 The expression is all about a writing myth.

 It is much better to read the four words as advice to separate two very different and vital parts of the writing process.